 FIRE Calculator

-Calculate your Financial Independence, Retire Early (FIRE) number and timeline.
-Enter your income, expenses, savings, and portfolio to see how long until you can live off your investments.
-Includes Coast FIRE calculation and savings rate analysis based on the 4% safe withdrawal rate.
+Financial Independence, Retire Early comes down to one number: the portfolio size that covers your annual expenses indefinitely.
+Enter your income, expenses, savings, and current portfolio to see that number, a timeline, a Coast FIRE figure, and your savings rate, all based on the 4% safe withdrawal rate.

 Educational purposes only.